verzola/dockerpress/README.md

 # :whale: :newspaper: DockerPress
-Fast wordpress development environment based on Docker and Webpack.
+Fast Wordpress development environment based on Docker and Webpack.

 **WARNING**: This tool is under development.
 Use at your own risk.  :warning: